 Initially, we pass throuh beautiful forest opening out to steep, grassy hillsides where Amjilosa is perched.
 Overnight at tented camp.

 Down, down and down!
 After a short climb we begin the steep descent that will take most of the day.
 We reach the joining of the Tamur and Ghunsa Kholas.

 We cross the Simbu Khola, which originates from Kanchenjunga’s south base camp, the Khola that we followed up from Torontan.
 It is pleasantly warm at these low altitudes and cardamom grows freely in the moist shaded forest.
 Crossing numerous small tributary streams we reach Chhirwa, a village set among large boulders.
 We camp in a field out of the village.
 This is an easier day.

 Traversing in an out of minor valleys, we pass thru a succession of picturesque villages on our way to Suketar, reaching around late afternoon.

 Enjoying your last glimpse of the mountains you have recently visited one last time on the 35 minute Scenic flight back to Kathmandu.
 On arrival in Kathmandu we are met and transferred back to hotel.
 Overnight at hotel in Kathmandu.

-The trip concludes!.
-We will drop you at the international airport in Kathmandu for your flight departure from Nepal.
+The trip concludes!
+We will drop you to the airport for your flight departure from Nepal.